Para-equestrian: Para-dressage classification

 The FEI defines this classification as "Grade I. At this level the rider will ride a walk only test.
 Grade 2, the rider will ride walk with some trot work excluding medium trot."
-Federation Equestre International defines Grade 3 as "At this level the rider will ride a novice level test excluding canter."
-Federation Equestre International defines Grade 4 as "At this level the rider will ride a novice level test."
-The Australian Paralympic Committee defined this classification as: "Grade 4: Athletes with a physical disability or vision impairment.
+Federation Equestre International (FEI) defines Grade 3 as "At this level the rider will ride a novice level test excluding canter."
+FEI defines Grade 4 as "At this level the rider will ride a novice level test."
+The Australian Paralympic Committee (APC) defined this classification as: "Grade 4: Athletes with a physical disability or vision impairment.
 Riders with moderate unilateral impairment, moderate impairment in four limbs or severe arm impairment.
 In day to day life, riders are usually ambulant but some may use a wheelchair for longer distances or due to lack of stamina.
 Riders with a vision impairment who compete in this class have total loss of sight in both eyes (B1)."
-Federation Equestre International defines Grade 5 as "At this level the rider will ride an elementary/medium level test" The Australian Paralympic Committee defined this classification as: "Grade V:, Athletes with a physical disability or vision impairment.
+FEI defines Grade 5 as "At this level the rider will ride an elementary/medium level test" APC defined this classification as: "Grade V:, Athletes with a physical disability or vision impairment.
 Riders have a physical impairment in one or two limbs (for example limb loss or limb deficiency), or some degree of visual impairment (B2)."